Sherwood Arkansas LSAT Course offerings

 The LSAT is a half-day, standardized test that is comprised of 2 logical reasoning, 1 logic games, 1 reading comprehension, and 1 experimental section.
 The LSAT gauges a student’s acquired reading and critical reasoning skills, and provides a standard measure by which all law schools can evaluate applicants.

 Once I complete the TestMasters LSAT preparation course, should I take the LSAT right away?

 TestMasters typically recommends that students take the Law School Admission Test soon after preparing for it as long as they feel ready to do so because the study strategies are still at the forefront of students’ minds at this point.
 If students are not yet consistently reaching scores on their practice LSATs that they would be happy with on the actual test, however, it might be worth waiting and studying for the LSAT longer.
 All students should consider whether the schools they are applying to have rolling admissions when determining the best time to take the test and send in applications.

-Who is the creator of the TestMasters LSAT course?
+Who created the TestMasters LSAT courses?

 TestMasters was founded by Robin Singh, the world’s foremost authority on LSAT prep.
 Robin Singh has achieved a world record of 12 perfect scores on the LSAT and heads a research and development team in yearly updates to the TestMasters LSAT course materials.

 The LSAT takes place in February in late winter, June in the summer, either late September or Early October in the fall, and in December in the early winter.